 There may be cases where it’s difficult to determine the exact cause of your headache pain, even with a thorough physical examination.
 If there is no sign of infection and your teeth and jaw pose no other symptoms, the doctor may recommend an MRI.

 Headache pain that is localized behind the ear may not indicate a serious illness, but it shouldn’t be ignored either.
-If the pain persists longer than two or three days and recurs steadily over the course of a week or more, it’s in your best interest to seek medical attention to determine the exact cause.
+If the pain persists longer than two or three days and recurs steadily over the course of a week or more, it’s in your best interest to seek urgent medical attention to determine the exact cause.

 Latest posts by Brian Coyne, MD (see all)